 There are seven zip lines that send students through the rain forest near the majestic Arenal volcano and lake in central Costa Rica.
 Teens traveling with Rustic Pathways on the Pura Vida Service program can start on training lines before taking the larger leap.
 Program manager Antoine Callo says once the students try the smaller lines they are eager to get out of their comfort zone and move on to the longer, higher lines.

-That chance to try something different – and maybe even a little scary – has been hard to come by in the last year.
-After a year of online learning and Covid-19 concerns, many destinations are still off limits to travel or overbooked.
-But Costa Rica is welcoming visitors, and that is bringing more attention to this nation that is slightly smaller than the U.S. state of West Virginia.
+That chance to try something different – and maybe even a little scary – was hard to come by when Covid concerns were high.
+But Costa Rica led the way in welcoming visitors as things improved, and that has brought more attention to this nation that is slightly smaller than the U.S. state of West Virginia.

-According to The Tico Times, in a poll of 150 tourism professionals Costa Rica was named as one of the top five best destinations for travel right now.
-It is a particularly great nation for teens to visit, including those who have never traveled internationally.
+According to The Tico Times, in a poll of 150 tourism professionals Costa Rica was named as one of the top five best destinations for travel.
+It’s a particularly great nation for teens to visit, including those who have never traveled internationally.